makekop/joBot/README.md

 # JoBot

-JobBot is a simple Python script that scrapes the current job openings from the [Metacore Careers page](https://metacoregames.com/careers) and prints them to the command line.
+JoBot is a simple Python script that scrapes the current job openings from the [Metacore Careers page](https://metacoregames.com/careers) and prints them to the command line.
 You can copy this code and edit it to a company website of your liking.

 ## Features